ndeet/lightning-publisher-wordpress/README.md

 ## Shortcode

-If you do not use the Gutenberg editor you can use the `[lnpaywall]` shortcode.
+If you do not use the Gutenberg editor you can use the `[nlpaywall]` shortcode.
 The content after the shortcode will be behind the paywall.
 The following configuration options are possible:

 * amount